GoogleCloudPlatform/datacatalog-tag-engine/docs/manual_deployment.md

    - Download the OAuth client secret and save the json file to the root of your local Tag Engine repository as `te_client_secret.json`.

-4. Create a file `tagengine.ini` in the root of your `datacatalog-tag-engine` folder and set the following variables in this file:
+4. Create a file `tagengine.ini` from `datacatalog-tag-engine/deploy/tagengine.ini.tpl` and place it in the root of your `datacatalog-tag-engine` folder.
+Set the following variables in this file:

 	```
-	TAG_ENGINE_ACCOUNT
+	TAG_ENGINE_SA
-	TAG_CREATOR_ACCOUNT
+	TAG_CREATOR_SA
 	TAG_ENGINE_PROJECT
 	TAG_ENGINE_REGION
 	FIRESTORE_PROJECT